Skip Navigation

 Navigating to the module’s general settings

-1. Scroll to the bottom and turn on the Use WPML Settings option, then click Save.
+1. Scroll to the bottom and turn on Use WPML Settings, then click Save.

 Turning on the use of WPML settings

-1. Go to Slide Options and click WPML.
+1. In the top bar, click the slides icon to go to Slide Options and click WPML.
 From the Slide Lang. drop-down menu choose the default slide language and click Save.

 Set the language of the default slide